 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Kitty Norville 2 series and is a This urban fantasy is a paperback edition that was published by Grand Central Publishing on July 1, 2006 and has 342 pages.
+It is part of the Kitty Norville 2 series and is a urban fantasy that was published by Grand Central Publishing on July 1, 2006 and has 342 pages.

 Explore it on Goodreads or Amazon.